Designing protocols - 9.3 - Editing assets

 Name Free text

-Format Select from dropdown list 96 or 384 tip stand
+Format Select from dropdown list 96 or 384 tip set

 Tip type Select from dropdown list